IPESE/REHO/documentation/sections/5_Getting_started/Getting_started.rst

     grids = infrastructure.initialize_grids(file="grids.csv")

-Where the file :code:`grids.csv` located in :code:`preprocessing/parameters/` directory contains the default parameters such as energy tariffs and carbon content.
+Where the file :code:`grids.csv` located in :code:`preprocessing/parameters/` directory contains the default parameters for the different energy layers available.

 To use custom prices, there are two options: